(Concluded from Part 1.)

 The sight and presence of Jesus after death – literally to be with Jesus in the clouds – is a rare privilege granted only to those who have excelled spiritually.
 Julia is probably on the Seventh Dimension or higher so again hers could be considered a sudden Ascension.

-And finally here is the Buddha’s ascension after his death or mahasamadhi.
+We could look as well at Jesus’s Ascension, but only sketchy details exist of it.
+In our final example, let’s listen to the Buddha’s ascension after his death or mahasamadhi.
 I’ve foreshortened it a bit for the sake of the reader.
-But with or without the extra detail, what is being described is an Ascension.
+But with or without the extra details, what is being described is an Ascension.

 “Thereupon The Blessed One rising from the cessation of his perception and sensation, entered the realm of neither perception nor yet non-perception; and rising from the realm of neither perception nor yet non-perception, he entered the realm of nothingness; and rising from the realm of nothingness, he entered the realm of the infinity of consciousness; and rising from the realm of the infinity of consciousness, he entered the realm of the infinity of space; and rising from the realm of the infinity of space, he entered the fourth trance; … and rising from the fourth trance, immediately The Blessed One passed into Nirvana.”
 (7)